 Image and content contributed by Karen Beverlin, vice president of Specialty Sales at The Produce Hunter.

-Follow FreshPoint on Facebook and Twitter, and find the best of the Santa Monica Farmers Market every week with The Produce Hunter on Instagram.
+Find the best of the Santa Monica Farmers Market with The Produce Hunter on Instagram.
 The Produce Hunter curates the farmers markets, and works with small, local family farmers committed to sustainable agriculture, responsible production, and propagation and promotion of fruit and vegetables with exceptional flavor.

 Keep tabs on what’s growing with Farmer Romeo Coleman of Coleman Family Farms on his Instagram.